Zagaz/wp-insert-related-categories-links/README.md

 Whether you're a blogger looking to enhance reader engagement or a content creator seeking to improve navigation on your site, this plugin adds that extra touch of user experience customization. 🌟

 Stay tuned for more updates and details on how you can get your hands on this plugin!
 And remember, coding doesn't just have to be work - it can be fun and rewarding too! 💻⚡ #CodingForFun #PluginDevelopment #RelatedPosts #UserExperience #WebDevelopment

+🧪 - Test
+🚿 - Clean Up - When comments and other unnecessary code is removed.
+🖥️ - Coding -
+📋 - Notes and Documentation
+🐞 - Bug fix
+💎 - Beautify
+☕ - Coffee Break (Also: Lunch, Snack, Save etc.)
+🚀 - Push to production
+🔖 - Versioning
+📁 - Now folder or file
+🔥 - Remove code or file